tarazis/Active-Paths-in-Streaming-Graphs/README.md

 # EECS4080
-This is a baseline implementation for an attempt to solve the problem of maintaining active paths in streaming graphs
+This is a baseline implementation for an attempt to solve the problem of maintaining Active Paths in Streaming Graphs